 100 years ago two cousins in their 30s met for the first time in Solihull and fell in love.

 At the Core Library, Solihull, we have photocopies of some letters written by an Australian First World War soldier – Private Frederick William Forder – from a convalescent hospital in England in 1916 and on board a ship home to Australia in 1919 (our ref.: D125).

 The letters were sent to his wife, Edith Forder (née Hobbins) whom he had married at St Alphege Church, Solihull on 5th June 1918.
 It seems that after six months of married life in England, the couple were parted when Frederick returned to Australia in January 1919, and they never saw each other again.

 Private Sidney Britt died of wounds on 13th February 1917, serving with the 4th Battalion, South Wales Borderers.
 He was the youngest of ten children from Elmdon, three of whom died in the war.
-Serving regular soldier, Albert Henry, was killed in 1914 and his brother, William Henry (also a regular soldier 1900-1902) died in November 1917.
+Serving regular soldier, Albert Henry, was killed in 1914 and his brother, William Henry (who served in the militia 1900-1902) died in November 1917.
 Sidney was the second of the brothers to die in the war.